-The term Animal Breeding refers to the humanguided genetic improvement of phenotypic traits in domestic animals such as livestock and companion species [1].
-The genetic improvement of production and reproductive traits, as well as of disease resistance traits, is essential for the sustainability of animal agriculture operations, not only in terms of their economic viability, but also increased animal welfare and decreased environmental impact of production.
+The term Animal Breeding refers to the human-guided genetic improvement of phenotypic traits in domestic animals such as livestock and companion species [1].
 Animal breeding is based on principles of Quantitative Genetics [2-4] and aims to increase the frequency of favorable alleles and allelic combinations in the population, which is achieved through selection of superior individuals and specific mating systems strategies.
 Selection methods and mating strategies are developed by combining principles of quantitative and population genetics with sophisticated statistical methods and computational algorithms for integrating phenotypic, pedigree, and genomic information, along with the utilization of reproductive technologies that allow for larger progeny cohorts from superior animals as well as shorter generation intervals.

 Through selection and mating of superior animals the frequency of favorable alleles is increased, so the overall additive genetic merit of a population is increased through successive generations [5].
 Selection can be regarded as the most important tool for the improvement of lines or breeds within a specific species in terms of additive genetic effects.
-Such lines or breeds can be then inter-mated such that non-additive genetic effects such as dominance and epistasis can be exploited through specific inter- and intra-locus allelic combinations [1-4].
+Such lines or breeds can be then intermated such that nonadditive genetic effects such as dominance and epistasis can be exploited through specific inter- and intralocus allelic combinations [1-4].